broadinstitute/workbench-libs/metrics/docs/metrics_overview.md

 ## Testing

 ### Unit Testing with ScalaTest
-- Mix `StatsDTestUtil`s into your test class.
+- Mix [StatsDTestUtil](https://github.com/broadinstitute/workbench-libs/blob/develop/metrics/src/test/scala/org/broadinstitute/dsde/workbench/metrics/StatsDTestUtils.scala) into your test class.
 Then you can verify the metric names & values being sent by the registry to StatsD like so:
 ```
 it should "send metrics" in {
   withStatsD {